-- 1 head celery roughly chopped
+- 1 head celery (roughly chopped)

-- 200 ml mixed lentils (1 cup)
+- 200 g mixed lentils (1 cup)

-- Handful of cheese rinds – I keep a pot for them in the freezer
+- handful of cheese rinds (I keep a pot for them in the freezer)

-- 1 handful Green vegetables I used a handful of frozen broccoli
+- 1 handful green vegetables ( I used a handful of frozen broccoli)

-- Salt and pepper to taste
+- salt and pepper ( to taste)

-Fry the celery and garlic in olive oil for a few minutes in a large saucepan.
+- Fry the celery and garlic in olive oil for a few minutes in a large saucepan.

-Simmer with the lid on for about 30 mins until the lentils are soft.
+- Simmer with the lid on for about 30 minutes, until the lentils are soft.